Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Testing energy datasets

-\textit{Energy datasets results. ---} The results of critical temperature estimation when testing the Ising model and the Baxter-Wu model with a network trained on {\em same} model and using the energy data sets is presented in the Table~\ref{table2}.
-The results should be compared with the data in table~\ref{table1}, and the bias in the fit is smaller for vigorous datasets, although we should not take this characteristic too seriously, as we have not yet found a way to estimate the systematic error of the approach.
+The results of estimates when testing all three models with a network trained on {\em same model} and using the {\em energy datasets} is presented in the Tables~\ref{table8} and~\ref{table9} using CNN and RN neural networks.
+They should be compared with the data in tables~\ref{table2} and~\ref{table3} obtained with spin datasets.
+The precisions are comparable within statistical errors, although we should not take the comparison too seriously, as a way of estimating the systematic error of the approach has not yet been developed.

-In contrast to cross-domain testing with the {\em spin} datasets, the cross-domain testing with the {\em energy} datasets yields satisfactory estimate of the critical temperature for both IS@BW and BW@IS combinations, which is presented in table~\ref{table3} and should be compared with the results in the last two columns of the table~\ref{table1}.
-In addition, such approach makes it possible to extract estimates for the correlation length exponent $\nu$.
+After demonstrating that energy datasets can indeed be successfully used to evaluate critical properties using the supervised learning approach previously developed for spin datasets~\cite{Carrasquilla-2017,Chertenkov-2023}, we use the same transfer learning procedure described in Section~\ref{sec-cross} to cross-test the IS, BW, and 4P models with energy datasets.

-From the width of the VOT function, expr.~(\ref{eq:VTL}), we obtain an estimate of the exponent of the correlation length using three methods: fitting the entire dataset $V(T;L)$ as a function of temperature $T$ using a Gaussian and estimating $\sigma(L)$, separately fitting the left wing of the data gives an estimate of $\sigma^{-} (L)$, and separately fitting the right wing gives an estimate of $\sigma^{+}(L)$.
-The result of the work~\cite{Chertenkov-2023} states that the width and half-width scale with an exponent close to the inverse exponent of the correlation length $\nu$.
-Tables~\ref{tab-nu-IS-energy} and \ref{tab-nu-BW-energy} show the $1/\nu$ estimates for two models -- Ising and Baxter-Wu.
-It can be seen that the estimates within the errors are consistent with those obtained from spin snapshots for in-domain training/testing and presented in Tables 1 and 3 of the article~\cite{Chertenkov-2023}.
+The results of testing the Ising model using neural networks trained on the BW and 4P datasets are presented in Table~\ref{table10}.
+The results are not very encouraging and differ significantly for IS@BW and IS@4P when compared to the cross-validation results on spin models for similar cases presented in Tables~\ref{table4} and \ref{table5}.
+In the cases of IS@BW and IS@4P, the use of energy datasets yields better results than the use of spin datasets.
+In the case of IS@BW testing using energy datasets, CNN neural networks perform better than RN neural networks for both temperature estimation and correlation length estimation.
+At the same time, the result is better for testing IS@4P with RN than with CNN, but only for correlation length estimates and not as good for critical temperature estimates.

-Fig.~\ref{fig1} shows how the energy dataset representation as opposed to the spin dataset, enables cross-domain transfer learning of the phase transition for BW@IS combination of models.
-While the behaviour of the function $V(T;L)$ calculated using the spin domain classification does not provide a way to analyse critical behaviour of the Baxter-Wu model using the NN trained on the Ising model, the use of the energy domain gives clear predictions and the possibility to analyse the critical behaviour with acceptable accuracy.
+The opposite testing even more complicated.
+The BW@IS testing produces excellent estimations with energy datasets, while 4P@IS is not applicable for the correlation length exponent estimates, as can be seen from~\ref{table11}.